warlookq3/edx-documentation/en_us/shared/course_features/cohorts/verified_track_cohorts.rst

    * You must have exactly one cohort for verified track learners, and it must be manually assigned.
-You provide the name of this verified track cohort to your partner manager and must not rename this cohort after doing so.
+You provide the name of this verified track cohort to your partner manager.

+   * After your partner manager configures your course for verified track cohorting using the verified track cohort name that you provide, you cannot disable cohorts, and you cannot rename the special verified track cohort.

    For details, see :ref:`Requirements for Verified Track Cohorts`.